aion-kelvin/AionRpc/spec/api-spec-draft-1.md

 [2] https://github.com/ethereum/EIPs/issues/1186

 [3] `getblocktemplate` and `submitblock` are names from BTC (https://en.bitcoin.it/wiki/Original_Bitcoin_client/API_calls_list).
 When Aion RPC server was implemented, we were testing against a BTC miner which expected those names.

+### Spec TODOs

+- use consistent format for examples
+- "latest" "earliest" "pending" -- are they actually implemented in the places where they should be?  does it work for all methods where they're supposed to work?  also need to add a section explaining it in this spec
+- getCode - AVM result?
+- sanitize examples